 INITIALIZING Initial scan of repository RUNNING Job runs (schedules new tasks) SLEEPING A task failed; no tasks are scheduled for 10 seconds PAUSED Pause expression evaluates to true; no tasks are scheduled for 10 seconds.
 STOPPING Stop expression evaluated to true; waiting for tasks to stop.
 SUSPENDED Job suspended by user; no tasks are scheduled CANCELLING Job cancelled by user; waiting for tasks to stop CANCELLED Job cancelled by user; no tasks are running FINISHED Job completed FAILED Job failed.
 Please check the log file for details.
-Job tasks may be in any of the following states: Queued Queued for execution GettingLocations Querying PnfsManager for file locations

-UpdatingExistingFile Updating the state of existing target file CancellingUpdate Task cancelled, waiting for update to complete InitiatingCopy Request send to target, waiting for confirmation Copying Waiting for target to complete the transfer Pinging Ping send to target, waiting for reply NoResponse Cell connection to target lost Waiting Waiting for final confirmation from target MovingPin Waiting for pin manager to move pin Cancelling Attempting to cancel transfer Cancelled Task cancelled, file was not copied Failed The task failed Done The task completed successfully migration Is migration ls - Lists all migration jobs.
+Queued Queued for execution GettingLocations Querying PnfsManager for file locations UpdatingExistingFile Updating the state of existing target file CancellingUpdate Task cancelled, waiting for update to complete InitiatingCopy Request send to target, waiting for confirmation Copying Waiting for target to complete the transfer Pinging Ping send to target, waiting for reply NoResponse Cell connection to target lost Waiting Waiting for final confirmation from target MovingPin Waiting for pin manager to move pin Cancelling Attempting to cancel transfer Cancelled Task cancelled, file was not copied Failed The task failed Done The task completed successfully migration Is migration ls - Lists all migration jobs.